andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop-CUHK.md

 - Download [this notebook](https://raw.githubusercontent.com/andreas-wilm/microsoft-roadshow-hongkong-09-2019/master/automl-on-variants.ipynb)  to your local computer
-- In your Jupyter server, click on "Upload", select the just downloaded file and click "Upload" again
+- In your Jupyter server, click on "Upload", select the just downloaded file and click "Upload" again Click on the ipynb file to open it
-- Click on the ipynb file to open it
+- Now walk through all cells, by selecting them one after the other and clicking "Run" or hitting "Shift-Enter", per cell
-- Now run all cells, by selecting them one after the other and clicking "Run" or hitting "Shift-Enter", per cell
+- You will load a preprocessed CSV file containing variants for hundreds of control/case samples there

-Take note of the comments in the notebook and the generated output.
-Also note that one step requires interactive login, which requires your attention.
+- Take note of the comments in the notebook and the generated output.
+Also note that the notebook depends on one interactive login, which requires your attention.

 At the end, you should be able to answer, what the most likely disease causing factors were.